Ruled surface

 The properties of being ruled or doubly ruled are preserved by projective maps, and therefore are concepts of projective geometry.
 In algebraic geometry, ruled surfaces are sometimes considered to be surfaces in affine or projective space over a field, but they are also sometimes considered as abstract algebraic surfaces without an embedding into affine or projective space, in which case "straight line" is understood to mean an affine or projective line.

 Definition and parametric representation

-A two dimensional differentiable manifold is called a ruled surface if it is the union of one parametric family of lines.
-The lines of this family are the generators of the ruled surface.
+A surface in 3-dimensional Euclidean space is called a ruled surface if it is the union of a differentiable one-parameter family of lines.